 Looking for actionable advice?

-Here are five investments that you can make in yourself to immediately have higher income earning potential.
+Here are six skills that you can teach yourself to immediately have higher income earning potential.

 For each of these opportunities, you can either offer these new skills to your current employer (positioning yourself for a substantial raise) or your can offer your newly acquired skills to other people in your spare time, creating a second stream of income.